19hours/sg-statutes/Acts/Poisons Act.md

 “medical practitioner” means a medical practitioner registered under any written law for the time being in force relating to the registration of medical practitioners and includes a medical officer exempted by that written law from registration thereunder;

-“pharmacist” means a person registered as a pharmacist under the Pharmacists Registration Act (Cap.
-230);
+“pharmacist” means a person who is registered as a pharmacist under the Pharmacists Registration Act 2007 and has in force a valid practising certificate issued under that Act;

+[48/2007 wef 01/09/2008]

 “poison” means any substance deemed to be a poison within the meaning of this Act;